-10. Obtain a minimum $50,000 surety bond.
+10. A minimum $50,000 surety bond is required for licensure.
 The name of the principal (applicant) must match exactly as the full legal name of the applicant.

 11. Complete the Supervisory Assessment Disclosure and the FinCen Disclosure, and Business Survey, scan and email to Elizabeth.Miller@state.de.us.

 12. If applicant answers Yes to any of the Disclosure Questions, provide complete details and any applicable documents.

 13. Obtain a Certificate of Authority or Good Standing from the Secretary of State.

 The premium that you pay for a Delaware Mortgage Lender Bond is dependent on credit.